riccardobertolini/callmenow/README.md

 [Click here](https://callmenow-livid.vercel.app/) for checking a real time demo.

-The demo is using the free PUSHER API for demonstration purposes. so restrictions are set: do not use for longer than 2 minutes calls.
+The demo uses the free PUSHER API for demonstration purposes. so restrictions are set: do not use for longer than 2 minutes calls.